k0l1ka/Blue-collars/README.md

-# multithread_work

-The work of three workers is modeled using messsage queue during 1 minute:
+The process of rocket assembly is modeled using message queue.

-Three workers construct details with two female screws and a male screw.
-Each of them knows how to fix only one certain type of screws.
-The workshop is not big, so only a worker has access to the detail at each moment.
+Workers construct rocket using bolts and nuts.
+One worker installs bolts and two others install nuts.
+All they act one by one.
+Each worker can install one detail at his turn.
+Workers communicate using message queue.
+They assemble blocks consisting of 2 nuts and a bolt consistently and cannot begin new block while the last one was not finished.

-To run this code :
+To run this code:

-1) place all this files in one directory (in Linux) 2)open realization.cpp and write your paths for logfiles for each worker (in my code - log0, log1 и log2) in the beginning of each constructor (there are 2 ones)
-3) Run makefile (type make in terminal) to get executables ev1, eg1 and eg2 for each worker
+-- execute makefile (type make in terminal) to get executables - nut1, nut2 and bolt - representing 3 workers

-4) Run files ev1, eg1 and eg2 (that correspond to files v1.cpp, g1.cpp and g2.cpp) each in its own terminal with a command line int parameter (the duration of worker's action)
+-- run executables nut1, nut2 and bolt each one in its own terminal with a command line parameter of type integer equal to the duration of one worker's action

-5) All the info about actions is logged to files mentioned above by each "worker" (<- a process)
+-- All the info about assembly process is logged in 3 files during "1 minute" of work

-6) In terminal processe also log the moment of ecexution of their actions
-7) The last worker writes in its terminal and its logfile the number of constructed details
+-- The last worker writes in its terminal and log-file the number of assembled blocks consisting of 2 nuts and a bolt